DavidBruant/tiretbas-natives/README.md

 ### EventTarget.prototype

 ````_on````: ````addEventListener```` alias

 ````_off````: ````removeEventListener```` alias

 ````_once````: like ````addEventListener```` but removing itself right after the event happened.
+This is particularly useful for the ````DOMContentLoaded```` event for which a good practice is to remove the listener to
+avoid leaking memory.

 ````_emit````: ````dispatchEvent```` alias